 SOME TIPS TO HELP WITH THE MOVE

-Hopefully we’ve been able to help you jet set on the road to your travel dreams!
+Hopefully we’ve been able to help you jet set on the road to your dream destination!
 Just a couple more things to help your road be a little smoother.
 (And you just might need the emotional support too).

 Remember – materialism is a mindset, and one that’s not needed to sell your stuff.